kgroveshok/z80-homebrew/DEV-DIARY.md

 ---------------------

-* TODO A Full screen note taker which saves to both EEPROM and ESP pool Enter a line, save in memory, provide scrolling and editing of in memory and then a dump to eeprom and/or pool
+* TODO A Full screen note taker which saves to both EEPROM and ESP pool Enter a line, save in memory, provide scrolling and editing of in memory and then a dump to eeprom and/or pool.
+Inspired by the application on the Sinclair Z88.